Table of Contents

 - Plantar Digital Neuritis: Also known as metatarsalgia, it is an inflammation that occurs between the third and fourth interdigital nerve heads.
 It causes intermittent foot pain and cramping.
 It is also known as Morton neuroma or interdigital neuroma.

 - Overuse injuries in daily life or occupation: Repetitive stress given to the body parts such as neck, shoulders, arms, or the lower limbs for a prolonged period could render deterioration of ligaments or muscles.
-A sportsperson or a person who does interminable heavy manual work is susceptible to such injuries.
+A sportsperson or a person who does interminable heavy manual work is susceptible to such injuries. .These inflammatory musculoskeletal disorders can affect the routine activities too.

 - Poor posture: Not maintaining an appropriate posture can affect the normal curve of the spine.
 People sitting with a slouched posture at home or work or bending down to work on a computer can affect the spine as the weight distribution is improper.
 Giving weight to only one leg while standing, lifting heavy objects from the ground by putting pressure on the back are all incorrect postures.
 In the modern world, people have more machines to do most of the work.
 Lack of physical work and desk-bound lifestyle determines posture-related health issues.